 Until then we are searching for a nice person who would like to adopt him.

-Buffy was rescued from a Hacienda in 2017, where she was kept as a tourist attraction.
+Buffy was rescued from a private ranch in 2017, where she was kept as a tourist attraction.
 Initially living in the charapa pond, she made the choice to move to the tapir pond, where she now prefers the right side.
-Unlike Dracula, Buffy is more frequently seen, although she can also vanish for a few days before returning as they are semi-wild.
-Caimans are quite intelligent animals, they observe their prey before killing it to learn their behavior and save energy when they attack them.
+Caimans are quite intelligent animals, they observe their prey before killing it to learn their behavior and save energy for the attack.

 Dracula is a male dwarf caiman.
 He arrived at the center in 1995 and has since become known for his elusive nature.
 He usually stays on the far side of the pond and hides during the day as caimans are nocturnal creatures.
 When the pond is drained for maintenance, Dracula has a habit of disappearing for weeks, hiding in hard-to-reach spots.
 Like other caimans, he communicates through sounds, postures, and movements.

-Turtles are the second most trafficked animal in Ecuador, mostly due to their easiness to capture and care for in captivity.
+Turtles are the second most trafficked animal in Ecuador, mostly because they are easy to capture and care for in captivity.
 Many of the turtles here have come to us after being held as pets.
 Some of them have deformed shells due to nutrient deficiencies.

 The charapas love to sunbathe on logs, so, whenever the sun is out, you'll see them lined up, catching some vitamin D.